RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - The character names

 - **The windmill:** represents modernization and progress (parallel to Stalin's Five Year Plan), corruption and the pigs' triumph, since it was built by the other animals, but only benefits the pigs.

+## American Born Chinese

+### Plot summary

+Story 1:

+- Monkey king born of rock.
+- Beats the evil tiger spirit and establishes the kingdom.
+- Masters Kung-Fu: fist-like-lightning, thunderous foot, heavenly senses, cloud-as-steed.
+This makes him immortal.
+- He wants to go to a dinner party for gods and waits in line for _eternity_.
+- He was refused entry because he didn't have shoes.
+- He is embarrased and kills all the other gods.
+- He goes back home, but he now cannot stop to notice the monkey smell.

+Story 2:

+- Jin Wan arrives at his new school.
+People mispronounce his name and mistakenly think he is from China, even tho he is from San Francisco.
+- He gets stereotyped, and evades the other Asian kid in his class to prevent being bullied.
+- Some kid called Peter "befriends" Jin, but actually he is just bullying him too.
+- He leaves and never comes back.
+- Wei-Chen arrives, he gets the same treatment Jin did when he arrived.
+- At first, Jin doesn't want to be friends.
+- They become best friends anyway (because Jin liked Wei-Chen's robot).

+Story 3:

+- Jin gets beat up by _someone_(?)
+- Jin thinks about it in bed, and needs to the "The Truth" to Wei-Chen(?)
+- He decided he wants to become an American.
+- In order to do so, he chooses an new name; Danny.
+His looks also change to that of a blonde, white boy.
+This could be metaphorical.
+(aka it's a change of perspective, did not actually happen; he is now seen like this by the narrater).
+- Danny is making homework with a girl (probably his crush).
+They are flirting, but at a _crucial_ moment, the arrival Chin-Kee, his cousing, interrupts them.
+- Chin-Kee objectifies Danny's crush and violates her personal space.

+In conclusion, the entire story is full of time jumps and it makes no sense whatsoever.

+### Themes

+- **Stereotypes:** Chin-Kee is a deliberately exaggerated charicature of Chinese people, in appearance, but also speech and manners.
+The goal is making fun of the stereotype itself.
+We also see some stereotypical ideas about Asians (eating dogs, married away at 13 etc) referenced in the second story.
+- **Assimilation:** Jin does not fit in in American high school.
+At the end of the story, he decides he wants to become more American and changes his name, appearance and behaviour to be more like stereotypical American boys.
+This is an example of assimilation (adjusting to other cultures).
+- **Self-acceptance:** in both stories, the main characters struggle with their identity.
+The Monkey King cannot be content with being a monkey after being rejected for it.
+Jin similarly changes his entire identity to become more American.
+- **Racism:** featured throughout the stories; the Monkey King is not let in for being a monkey.
+Jin and Wei-Chen are both stereotyped, made fun of and bullied. <!--However, we can also see Chin-Kee's behaviour as a form of racism.-->

+## Symbolism

+- The first story is a metaphor for Jin's story.
+Like Jin, the Monkey King is also not accepted and cannot fit in.
+They are both met with rejection and bullying.